 - strengthen the civil society of Ukraine.

-That committee was succeeded by other advisory bodies over the years, and in 2009 the government revitalized the citizen group as the Saskatchewan-Ukraine Relations Advisory Committee (SURAC).
-In March 2015, the government extended SURAC and its mandate to 2018.
+That committee was succeeded by other advisory bodies over the years, and the government revitalized the citizen group in 2009 as the Saskatchewan-Ukraine Relations Advisory Committee (SURAC).
+In May 2018, the government extended SURAC and its mandate to 2021.

 SURAC serves as a community-based focal point for residents, businesses and educational institutions interested in Saskatchewan-Ukraine relations, and makes recommendations to the government on programs that advance those relations.
 In that regard, it has offered advice on the Saskatchewan Immigrant Nominee Program and on Memoranda of Understanding that were established with the Ukrainian states of Chernivtsi Oblast and Zhytomyr Oblast.